uber-go/guide/style.md

 </td></tr>
 </tbody></table>

-### Embedding considered harmful

-Avoid embedding types in public structs.
+### Avoid Embedding Types in Public Structs

-These obscure documentation and leak a detail about your implementation that may need to change.
+These leak implementation details, inhibit type evolution, and obscure documentation.

 Assuming you have implemented a variety of list types using a shared `AbstractList`, avoid embedding the `AbstractList` in your concrete list implementations.
-Instead, hand-write only the methods your lists will delegate to the abstract list.
+Instead, hand-write only the methods to your concrete list that they will delegate to the abstract list.

 ```go
 type AbstractList struct {}